delesposte/delesposte/README.md

 ### Hi there, I'm Flávio Delesposte! 👋

-More than 10 years of career in the IT field provided me experiences such as:
+I have more than 10 years of career in the IT field and it provided me experiences such as:

 - Consulting in systems development;
 - Project leadership;